 The Finance and Audit Committee shall review and make recommendations to the Trustees as to the engagement of and compensation to be paid to the Authority's independent certified accountants, who shall be selected in accordance with the LIPA Reform Act (or other applicable State law), and the Authority's general accounting and internal control systems and policies and practices.
-The Finance and Audit Committee will have responsibility to directly oversee the performance of the audits performed by the Authority's independent accounting policies that may be required.
+The Finance and Audit Committee will have responsibility to directly oversee the performance of the audits performed by the Authority's independent accountants and to review the results of the annual internal control review and changes in accounting policies that may be required.
 The Finance and Audit Committee will present these results and changes with their recommendation to the Trustees.
 Any audit of the Authority by the State or any other agency which is conducted and results in the issuance of interim and/or formal reports shall also be reported to the Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
-The Finance and Audit Committee for conveyance to the Trustees.
 The Finance and Audit Committee shall also review and make recommendations concerning the Authority's budgets, the management and investment of all funds of the Authority, the Authority's financial and investment policies, and proposals for the issuance of debt by the Authority.